-Planning your tank carefully is optimal for reducing problems.
-For both the Jack Dempseys and other tank mates.
-They are a medium-sized fish, so you don’t need a huge tank.
+Plan your tank carefully to avoid problems.
+They are a medium-sized fish.
 55 gallons is a good starting point, as it gives them plenty of space.
 The bigger the area, the less likely they are to be aggressive.

-However, if you have lots of fish in with them, you’d want to go with a bigger tank.
-Having many fish there can make them feel cramped, and you don’t want.
+However, if you have lots of fish, go with a bigger tank.
 Many aquarists recommend the dimensions of 4 ft, or if you can manage it, 5 ft.

 Rocks, both flat and those that form caves and hidey-holes are integral to your tank.
 Make sure you place the stones first.
-Jack Dempsey Cichlids are known to dig into the substrate, so put them first to avoid the rocks falling.
-If you like it to look natural, decorating it with bogwood is ideal.
+Jack Dempsey Cichlids adig into the substrate.

 With plants, you need tough, hardy ones that either grows on the bottom or are floating.
-Try not to have too many, as it could clutter up the tank.
-Ideal ones that grow on the bottom are Anubias or the Java Fern.
+Try not to have too many.
+Ideal ones are Anubias or the Java Fern.

 An important note.
-Despite everything, we’ve said about how aggressive Jack Demspey Cichlids can sometimes be.
-When you first buy them, they don’t live up to their name.
-No, seriously.
-They are quite shy, awkward, and afraid of their new surroundings.
+When you first buy them, they’re quite shy, awkward, and afraid of their new surroundings.